 Alternatives to Direct Line pet insurance

-In the below comparison table we have compared Direct Line pet insurance to PetPlan and Bought by Many.
-The quotes are based on a 6 month old dog who is neutered and microchipped and has no underlying health conditions.
+In the below comparison table we have compared Direct Line pet insurance to PetPlan and Bought by Many*.
+The quotes are based on a 1-year-old dog who is neutered and microchipped and has no underlying health conditions.
 We have compared Direct Line and Petplan’s time-limited pet insurance policies; Bought by Many only offers lifetime policies.
 For more information on Petplan and Bought by Many you may wish to read our reviews:

 Direct Line vs Petplan vs Bought by Many